 If you are interested to join the discussion, join our Slack Workspace: Science Sans Frontiers.

 The publish-or-perish system has led to a publication-dilution as papers are published with less, and less content, which inevitably leads to a reduction of scientific quality.
-Based on today’s metrics several Nobel Prize winners would have ended up as no-research University educators with low chance of tenure.
+Based on today’s metrics several Nobel Prize winners would have ended up as no-research University educators with a low chance of tenure.